PRELUDE PROJECTS INTRODUCES EMERGING VISUAL + PERFORMING ARTISTS ENTERING THE CONTEMPORARY CONVERSATION.

 FOUNDER + DIRECTOR :: JENNIFER CARVALHO

-After transitioning from the performing to visual arts, she worked at the Whitney Museum of American Art, MoMA PS1, and Christie’s before founding an artist space in Amsterdam, that she ran for three years.
-In 2017, Carvalho founded Prelude Projects + The Prelude Projects Fund in New York, which facilitates new and necessary ideas between the visual and performing art disciplines, by way of commissioned works, special projects and artist residencies.
-In 2019, she partnered with sculptor Se Yoon Park to open a new gallery Carvalho Park.
+Once transitioning from the performing to visual arts, she worked at the Whitney Museum of American Art, MoMA PS1, and Christie’s before founding an artist space in Amsterdam, that she ran for three years.
+In 2017, Carvalho founded Prelude Projects + The Prelude Projects Fund in New York, believing in the place and rejuvenative impact that cross-disciplinary work can and should have.
+In 2019, she partnered with architect|sculptor Se Yoon Park to open a new gallery :: Carvalho Park in Brooklyn.

 Carvalho holds a Masters in Modern and Contemporary Art from Christie's.
-She has served on the Young Patrons fundraising auxiliary boards of the Fine Arts Museums of San Francisco (de Young Museum + the Legion of Honor) and the Museum of Art and Design in New York.
+She has served on the Young Patrons fundraising auxiliary boards of the Fine Arts Museums of San Francisco (de Young Museum + the Legion of Honor) and the Museum of Art and Design (MAD) in New York.